TheSkyentist/GELATO/README.md

 * ModelComparison.py

-  Here are scripts for model comparison and selection, including F-Tests and AIC calculation.
+  Here are scripts for model comparison and selection, including F-tests and AIC calculation.

 * Plotting.py